Pa. National Guard gets new senior enlisted advisor

+FORT INDIANTOWN GAP, Pa. -- The Pennsylvania National Guard has a new senior enlisted advisor.

 Command Sgt.
 Maj.
-Jon B. Worley was recently selected to be the Pennsylvania National Guard's ninth senior enlisted advisor.
+Jon B. Worley was recently selected to be the state's ninth senior enlisted adviser.
+He succeeds Command Sgt.
+Maj.
+Harry Buchanan III, who retired in November 2020 after serving as the SEA since March 2017.

+Prior to assuming the role, Worley served as the command sergeant major for the Pennsylvania Army National Guard.

 |Date Taken: